 - Reviewing selective job postings and descriptions to ensure that mental and physical job qualifications are job related and consistent with legitimate business needs.

-Oversight responsibility for this plan is delegated to the Office of the Assistant to the President.
+Oversight responsibility for this plan is delegated to the Office of the Assistant to the President for Institutional Diversity and Equity.
 This office participates in the annual review and update of the University Affirmative Action Plan; periodically reviews the progress of affirmative action efforts and takes corrective action where appropriate; and provides pertinent personnel information for government agency review where appropriate.

 Harvard Resources for Employees and Applicants with Disabilities